How to Deal With Fraud

 Most fraudulent charges are made using stolen credit cards.
 When the real owner of the credit card notices this fraudulent charge, the cardholder will call their bank and file a dispute (aka chargeback) so they can get their hard-earned money back, and then you’re left with no product and no money.

 Seller beware!
 You know your shop best, including your biggest and best customers and their buying patterns.
-Trust your gut, because when things seem too good to be true, you'll know better than anyone whether or not a transaction is potentially bogus.
+When things seem too good to be true, you’ll know better than anyone whether or not a transaction is potentially bogus.
+Trust your gut.

-There can be clues of fraudulent activity that, while alone may seem just fine, but together can clearly let you know if an order is fishy:
+There can be clues of fraudulent activity that, while alone may seem just fine, together they can clearly let you know if an order is fishy.
+Look out for these things:

 - If it’s too good to be true, it probably is.